kevinyjiang/movie-colors/README.md

 # movie-colors
-Generates "movie barcodes" from a video file
+Generates "movie barcodes" visualizing the use of color throughout a film.

 ![Screenshot](movies.png)